 There is an accessible viewing platform situated in our Main Stage field with prime site and sound of the stage to enjoy the wealth of entertainment on offer throughout the weekend.
-We also have 16 wheelchair accessible toilets located evenly across the show site with one of these located within the compound of the Main Stage viewing platform.
-There is also an accessible toilet situated at each of the 5 medical points across site.
+There is an accessible toilet located at this lpatform.

-Please be aware that access to the platform throughout both days is done so on a first come, first served basis and at times may become full.
-It is solely for the use of our disabled customers plus one other.
-Wristbands are available on entry and upon request to gain access to viewing platforms.
+Access to the platform throughout both days is solely for the use of our disabled customers plus one other.
+Passes are available on upon request by submitted an Access Request Form in advance of the show.

 Customers are advised that strobe and other lighting effects may be in use during performances.

-There will be an access steward to assist you should you require help at any point.
+There will be an access steward at the platform to assist you should you require help at any point.

 This is a space that people can use when they need to get away from the crowd for a while.
 It is located in the Welfare Tent.

 We understand that a hidden disability is not immediately apparent.
 If you would like support or advice once inside the show, our Access Manager will be the main point of contact and will be based at the Welfare tent.

 Please contact us in advance with your questions firstname.lastname@example.org